abhay-ajith/Team-404/Meeting_Minutes.md

   - We finished the assigned works and made it to a ppt and added it to github

 Status : Completed

+##4th - Meeting

+Date : 04-03-2022
+Time : 9:30 pm
+Platform : Discord
+Meetaing Created By : Amritha Gopakumar
+Type of Meeting : Project Discussion

+Attendees :
+- Abhay (301), Amritha (305), Anjali (307), Sreelakshmi(353)
+Time Allocated: 30 min
+Agenda : Combine codes written by team members and debbuging

+Discussion:
+  - We combined the code and tried debugging it.The work done so far was made into a ppt and appended to our github repository.

+Status : Incomplete